Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Models and methods

 In repeated games, agents can condition their strategies on the previous actions of their co-players.
-Here, we introduce an opportunity cost, denoted by $\epsilon$, which an agent must pay to know whether their partner has just made a cooperative action.
-The standard Tit-for-Tat (TFT) strategy (``Cooperate on the first round; in subsequent rounds, do the action that the co-player did on the previous round'') pays this cost every round.
-At the other extreme, fully unconditional strategies, i.e. always cooperate (ALLC) or always defect (ALLD), never pay this cost.
+Here, we introduce a monitoring cost, denoted by $\varepsilon$, which an agent must pay to know whether their partner made a cooperative action.
+The standard Tit-for-Tat (TFT) strategy (``Cooperate on the first round; in subsequent rounds, do the action that the co-player did in the previous round'') pays this cost every round.
+At the other extreme, fully unconditional strategies, i.e. always cooperate (AllC) or always defect (AllD), never pay this cost.